 - Cleaning.
 Charlie will clean his own room and the bathroom he uses; Alex and Bob will clean their room and bathroom weekly.
 The household chores for the rest of the apartment—living room, dining room, and kitchen—will rotate, with each cotenant responsible for vacuuming, dusting, and mopping on a weekly basis.

 Each cotenant will promptly clean up after himself in the kitchen.
 No one will leave dishes in the sink for more than 24 hours, and everyone will promptly clean up when asked.

 - Guests.
 Because of the apartment's small size, each tenant agrees to have no more than one overnight guest at a time and to inform the others in advance, if possible.
 Each cotenant agrees to no more than four guests overnight in a month.

 - Exam Periods.
 During mid-term and final exam periods, no cotenant will have overnight guests or parties.

 - Violations of the Agreement.
 The cotenants agree that repeated and serious violations of one or more of these understandings will be grounds for any two cotenants to ask the other to leave.
 If a cotenant is asked to leave, he will do so within two weeks, and will forfeit any outstanding pre-paid rent.

 - Security Deposits.
-The cotenant who leaves early (voluntarily or involuntarily) will get his share of the security deposit returned, minus costs of unpaid rent, repairs, replacement, and cleaning attributable to the departing tenant, when and if an acceptable cotenant signs the lease and contributes his share to the security deposit.
-If an acceptable cotenant cannot be found, the departing tenant will not receive any portion of his share of the security deposit until the tenancy of the remaining cotenants is over and the security deposit is refunded, in whole or in part, by the landlord.
+The cotenant who leaves early (voluntarily or involuntarily) will get his share of the security deposit returned, minus costs of unpaid rent, repairs, replacement, and cleaning attributable to the departing cotenant, when and if an acceptable replacement cotenant signs the lease and contributes his share to the security deposit.
+If an acceptable cotenant cannot be found, the departing cotenant will not receive any portion of his share of the security deposit until the tenancy of the remaining cotenants is over and the security deposit is refunded, in whole or in part, by the landlord.